 Vehicle and equipment washing occurs in the designated wash rack that is located to the east of the Welding Shop.
-Wash water is contained by the washing pad and directed to a self-contained wash water recycling system that is periodically maintained by a service contractor in accordance with manufacturer specifications.
+Wash water is contained by the washing pad and directed to a self - contained wash water recycling system that is periodically maintained by a service contractor in accordance with manufacturer specifications.

-Diesel Storage Area (Drainage Area 2)
+Diesel Fuel Storage Area (Drainage Area 2)

 A secondary containment pad is located approximately 100 feet to the southeast of the EQMR building.
-The containment pad is used to house a 4,000-gallon diesel aboveground storage tank (AST).
+The containment pad is used to house one 8,000-gallon diesel fuel AST.
 Equipment fueling operations take place immediately adjacent to the containment pad.